Spectral characterization and performance of SPT-SLIM on-chip filterbank spectrometers: Measurement

-Fig.~\ref{fig:fit_example} demonstrates this technique for an SPT-SLIM filter channel measured by the low-resolution FTS at the South Pole.
+Fig.~\ref{fig:fit_example} demonstrates fitting the modeled interference pattern corresponding to a single SPT-SLIM filter measured with the low-resolution FTS at the South Pole.
 The top panel shows that the interference signal is well fit to within the approximate uncertainty of the technique (see Fig.~\ref{fig:simulation}) in the spatial domain.
-In the Fourier domain, the spectral profile measured directly with the FTS is smeared out by the $\sim$6\,GHz-wide line shape of the FTS while the Fourier transform of the functional form fitted in the spatial domain recovers a narrower, unbiased spectral profile (Fig~\ref{fig:fit_example}, bottom panel).
+In the Fourier domain, the spectral profile measured directly with the FTS is smeared out by the $\sim$6\, GHz-wide line shape of the FTS while the Fourier transform of the functional form fitted in the spatial domain recovers a narrower, unbiased spectral profile (Fig~\ref{fig:fit_example}, bottom panel).

 To determine the accuracy of this technique, the fit was performed on simulated FTS data that incorporates a detector noise model.
 Model FTS measurements were generated with a variety of noise levels and while truncating the simulated interferogram to different FTS resolutions (note that the resolution of an FTS is determined by the maximum optical path difference measured)\cite{davis2001}.
 The extracted parameters from the fitting are compared against their simulated values in Fig.~\ref{fig:simulation}.
-For measurements with any reasonable signal-to-noise ratio (SNR), an FTS with an instrumental resolution that is greater than 20\% of the filter resolution is all that is needed to accurately extract the central frequency of the band to within less than 0.2\%.
-Similarly, for SNRs greater than 8, an FTS with 1/4 the resolution of an $R=100$ filter is sufficient to measure the resolution of the filter to within $\sim$$\pm10$.
+Each bin in the noise and resolution parameter space shown is the the average of 20 simulated spectra.
+For measurements with any reasonable signal-to-noise ratio (SNR) and relying upon the assumed filter profile, an FTS with an instrumental resolution that is greater than 20\% of the filter resolution is all that is needed to accurately extract the central frequency of the band to within less than 0.2\%.
+Similarly, for SNRs greater than 8, an FTS with 1/4 the resolution of an $R=100$ filter is sufficient to measure the resolution of the filter to within $\sim$$\pm9$ (as a conservative estimate).
+Here, we have taken the SNR to be the ratio of the signal amplitude to the root-mean-square of the noise after a high-pass filter has been applied to reduce the modeled 1/$f$ noise of the detectors.
 We also note that for any reasonable range of spatial sampling rates for the FTS used at the South Pole, providing more than 100$\times$ Nyquist sampling over the range of interference signals in the spectral range of the SLIM band, the accuracy of the fit is unaffected.